icsnju/visualinux/scripts/prompts/viewql.md

 - collapsed: a boolean indicating whether this box should be collapsed.
 - shrinked: a boolean indicating whether all reachable boxes from this box should be hidden.

-I have a domain-specific language, VQL, whose syntax is similar to SQL database query languages.
-A VQL program is used to manipulate a kernel object graph.
+I have a domain-specific language, ViewQL, whose syntax is similar to SQL database query languages.
+A ViewQL program is used to manipulate a kernel object graph.
 It only has two types of statements:
 - SELECT: pick up a set of boxes that satisfies several conditions, and store them into a variable.
 - UPDATE: change an attribute of a set of boxes stored in a variable.

-Basic syntax of VQL:
+Basic syntax of ViewQL:

 <variable> = SELECT <type> FROM <variable> [AS <alias>] [WHERE <condition>]
 UPDATE <variable> WITH <attr> : <value>